databrary/design/wireframe-presentation.md

 - [x]:jgp: logged-in view: make filenames "links" for download, and also add "download all documents as zip file" link.
 - [x] rename "label" to "tag"
 - [x] removed comment "This dataset contains the identities of children and infants, video can be used for research under certain conditions."
+- [ ] change comment filler text everywhere to "This is a great study/video/data!"